bricker/dbsync/README.markdown

 # dbsync

-A set of rake tasks to help you sync your production data with your local database for development.
+A set of rake tasks to help you sync your production data with your local database for development. **Currently only supports MySQL.**

-Currently only supports MySQL.
-The Rake tasks are written for Rails-only, but the Sync class can be used with ruby framework, as long as you pass in the correct database configuration.

-Support for more things will happen if anybody needs it.

 ## Usage